rstoyanchev/spring-websocket-test/README.md

 Glassfish 4 provides JSR-356 support.

-Download a [Glassfish 4 build](http://dlc.sun.com.edgesuite.net/glassfish/4.0/) (e.g. glassfish-4.0-b84.zip from the promoted builds)
+Download Glassfish 4 and unzip the downloaded distribution.

-Unzip the downloaded file.

 Start the server:

     cd <unzip_dir>/glassfish4
     bin/asadmin start-domain

-Deploy the WAR file and watch the logs:
+Deploy the WAR file using the script in this directory.

+Watch the logs:

     cd <unzip_dir>/glassfish4
     less `glassfish/domains/domain1/logs/server.log`